Ancient Egyptian History See also:

 1492: An Ongoing Voyage [Archived page] - This site answers the questions, 'What was life like in the Western Hemisphere and the Mediterranean before 1492?
 What spurred European expansion?
 How did European, African and American peoples react to each other?
 What were some of the immediate results of these contacts?'
 (1992 - 2000, Library of Congress).
 See also Christopher Columbus and related links, above.

-Conquistadors [NOTE: Archived page; media features do not work] - Learn about the Spanish Conquistadors in the New World and their contact with Native Americans; middle school and up.
+Conquistadors [NOTE: Archived page; media features may not work] - Learn about the Spanish Conquistadors in the New World and their contact with Native Americans; middle school and up.
 Click on the name of a Conquistador to begin.
 (2001, Oregon Public Broadcasting and PBS Online; site includes advertisements)

 Hispanic-American Heritage - See DIVERSITY / MULTICULTURAL RESOURCES - Hispanic-American & Latino.

-Library of Congress: Hispanic Digital Collections UPDATED LINK!
-AUDIO - Online materials that cover a variety of topics and offer insights into the countries and peoples from Latin America, the Caribbean, the Iberian peninsula, and those regions historically influenced by Luso-Hispanic heritage.
-Story Maps NEW!
-INTERACTIVE are immersive web applications that explore the Library's collections through narrative, multimedia, and interactive maps.
-See the Digital Collections and Services sections of Country Guides NEW!
-AUDIO VIDEO for materials (including folklife, images, maps, manuscripts, videos, music, and rare books) on specific countries.
+Library of Congress: Hispanic Digital Collections AUDIO - Online materials that cover a variety of topics and offer insights into the countries and peoples from Latin America, the Caribbean, the Iberian peninsula, and those regions historically influenced by Luso-Hispanic heritage.
+Story Maps INTERACTIVE are immersive web applications that explore the Library's collections through narrative, multimedia, and interactive maps.
+See the Digital Collections and Services sections of Country Guides AUDIO VIDEO for materials (including folklife, images, maps, manuscripts, videos, music, and rare books) on specific countries.
 High school and up.

 Maya Ball [Link opens a PDF] - 'The ancient Greeks may have had their Olympics, and the Romans their gladiators, but when it comes to team sports, nobody beat the Maya...'
 This colorful printable lesson explores the origins of team sports in early Mayan culture.
 For middle school students.
 (2012, Penn Museum, University of Pennsylvania)